GAIR-NLP/factool/README.md

 ```
 @article{chern2023factool,
   title={FacTool: Factuality Detection in Generative AI--A Tool Augmented Framework for Multi-Task and Multi-Domain Scenarios},
-  author={Chern, I-Chun and Chern, Steffi and Chen, Shiqi and Yuan, Weizhe and Feng, Kehua and Zhou, Chunting and He, Junxian and Neubig, Graham and Liu, Pengfei},
+  author={Chern, I-Chun and Chern, Steffi and Chen, Shiqi and Yuan, Weizhe and Feng, Kehua and Zhou, Chunting and He, Junxian and Neubig, Graham and Liu, Pengfei and others},
   journal={arXiv preprint arXiv:2307.13528},
   year={2023}
 }